cjalmeida/gamma-config/docs/multi-dispatch.md

 variety of techniques, where multiple dispatch is one of them (and probably the most elegant).
 But what sets Julia apart is that it's the only language where multiple dispatch is the core paradigm.
 This means that **idiomatic Julia code is easily amenable to extension** (and performant).
-In contrast, in most languages you have be very explict about extensibility, adding unwarranted complexity.
+In contrast, in most languages you have be very explicit about extensibility, adding unwarranted complexity.

 Interestingly, the impact of multiple dispatch on code reuse was an unplanned